DetectiveLiAssociates/portfolio-/README.md

 - Q: "How can I know the performance result of my minishell program?"

 - A: "EASY!" - since ./judge-of-hell will Test-Drive and Execute your miniFKNshell LIVE - you can watch how 'your miniFKNshell' performs in-action against each given testing-parameter - In Real-Time - on your screen.
-Once all completed, you could always review the detailed results by scrolling up your screen.
+Once all completed, you could always review the transparent results in-details by scrolling up your screen.

 ## How to Download